xombiemike1/Updateable-Village/README.md

 Showing a player perspective of completing the first quest and seeing the resulting new structure and NPC.

 Development:
-Xombiemike (Mike McDaniel) Just me for now.
+Xombiemike.
+Just me for now.
 As this is my first datapack project, I would love to bring in someone with more experience in writing command code, so let me know if you would be interested in assisting.
 I already have the first NPC dialogue ready with their quest complete with the exception of placing the first structure addition and second NPC.